 We consider wave equations on an exterior domain $\Omega \subset \Real^n$:

-where for simplicity we take $B$ to either be the identity operator or the inward pointing normal derivative $\partial_v$.
-The operator $\Delta_g$ is the Laplace-Beltrami operator associated with a smooth,time independent Riemannian metric $g_{jk}(x)$ which we assume equals the Euclidean metric $\delta_{jk}$ for $|x|\geq R$, some $R$.
-The set $\Omega$ is assumed to be either all of $\Real^n$, or else is a subset of $|x|<R$ with smooth boundary.
-Note that here we do not require that $ \Rn/\Omega$ is nontrapping.\\
+where for simplicity we take $B$ to be either the identity operator or the inward pointing normal derivative $\partial_v$.
+The operator $\Delta_g$ is the Laplace-Beltrami operator associated with a smooth, time independent Riemannian metric $g_{jk}(x)$ which we assume equals the Euclidean metric $\delta_{jk}$ for $|x|\geq R$, some $R$.
+The set $\Omega$ is assumed to be either all of $\Real^n$, or the complement a subset of $|x|<R$ with smooth boundary.
+Note that here we do not require that $ \Rn\backslash\Omega$ is nontrapping.\\

-We will make the following assumption:\\ \textbf{Hypothesis B'.} Fix the boundary operator $B$ and the exterior domain $\Omega\subset \Real^n$ as above.
+We will make the following local decay assumption:\\ \textbf{Hypothesis B.} Fix the boundary operator $B$ and the exterior domain $\Omega\subset \Real^n$ as above.
 We then assume that given $R_0>0$

-where $u$ is a solution of (~\ref{obwaveequation}) with data $(f,g)$ and forcing term $F$ that both vanish for $|x|>R_0$.\\
+where $u$ is a solution of \eqref{obwaveequation} with data $(f,g)$ and forcing term $F$ that both vanish for $|x|>R_0$.\\

-\begin{rem} We assume S to be finite time T or $\infty$, and although $\three$ could be any real number without effecting our techniques much, here we assume $\three\geq 0$ is an arbitrarily small number(which is all we need for now) throughout the paper for clarity of explanation.
+\begin{rem} We assume $S$ to be finite time $T$ or $\infty$.
+Moreover, although $\three$ could be any real number without effecting our techniques much, here we assume $\three\geq 0$ is an arbitrarily small number (which is all we need for now) throughout the paper for clarity of explanation.
 Note that when $\three=0$ and $T=\infty$, it is just the case in \cite{KJHCY}.
-More specifically, when the obstacle is nontrapping, and $\Delta$ is the standard Euclidean Laplacian, we will have that local energy decays exponentially in odd dimension $n\geq 3$ and polynomially in even dimensions except $n=2$(\cite{Mel}); for $n=2$, local energy decays like $O((\log(2+t))^{-2}(1+t)^{-1})$(\cite{V}).These results imply \eqref{hypo}.
-When $\Delta_g$ is a time-independent variable coefficient compact perturbation of $\Delta$, one also has that \eqref{hypo} is valid for the Dirichlet-wave equation for $n\geq 3$ as well for $n=2$ if $\partial\Omega\neq \emptyset$(\cite{taylor},\cite{burq}).
-On the other hand, when there are trapped rays, it is known that a uniform decay rate is generally not possible(\cite{Ral1}), but we can get some local energy decay by trading some derivatives in the initial data.
-Ikawa, for example, gets the following exponential decay when $n=3$ and there are several convex obstacles which are far apart(see \cite{Ikawa}),
+More specifically, when the obstacle is nontrapping, and $\Delta$ is the standard Euclidean Laplacian, we will have that local energy decays exponentially in odd dimensions $n\geq 3$ and polynomially in even dimensions except $n=2$ (\cite{Mel}); For $n=2$, local energy decays like $O((\log(2+t))^{-2}(1+t)^{-1})$ (\cite{V}).
+These results imply \eqref{hypo}.
+When $\Delta_g$ is a time-independent variable coefficient compact perturbation of $\Delta$, one also has that \eqref{hypo} is valid for the Dirichlet-wave equation for $n\geq 3$ as well for $n=2$ if $\partial\Omega\neq \emptyset$ (\cite{taylor},\cite{burq}).
+On the other hand, when there are trapped rays, it is known that a uniform decay rate is generally not possible (\cite{Ral1}), but we can get some local energy decay by trading some derivatives in the initial data.
+Ikawa, for example, got the following exponential decay when $n=3$ and there are several convex obstacles which are far apart (see \cite{Ikawa}),